HenryCook/grafana-s3-backup/README.md

 ### Recovery

-Currently this would be a manual step however it isn't difficult.
+Currently this is a manual step, however it isn't difficult.

 The file will be copied with a timestamp e.g. `grafana.db-290620171712`, the format is `grafana.db-DayMonthYearHourMinute`.